EU Green Claims Directive: Latest Guide

 States that the environmental claim has been verified by an accredited verifier.
 This guarantees that the claim or label are in compliance with the requirements of the Directive.

-The Green Claims Directive is a Directive — not a Regulation.
-In other words, this is a goal created at the EU level to achieve more verifiable claims and establishes specific requirements to do so.
+It's important to note that The Green Claims Directive is a Directive — not a Regulation.
+In other words, tEU countries must achieve these goals but can implement their own laws to do so.

 Difference between Directive and Regulation

-Aspect Directive Regulation
+Directive Regulation

 Definition A legislative act that sets a goal that all EU countries must achieve.
 However, it allows each country to create its own laws to achieve this goal.
 A legislative act that must be applied in its entirety across the EU without the need for national governments to pass their own laws.